tsedio/tsed-vitepress-theme/docs/docs/middlewares.md

 This feature will be deprecated and removed in the future Ts.ED versions.
 :::

-Express allows you to handle any error when your middleware has 4 parameters like this:
+Express allows you to handle any error when your middleware have 4 parameters like this:

 ```javascript
 function (error, req, res, next){}
 ```

-Ts.ED has the same mechanism with the @@Err@@ decorator.
+Ts.ED has the same mechanism with @@Err@@ decorator.
 Use this decorator on a middleware to create a handler which will only called when an error occurs on th decorated endpoint.

 ::: code-group